George Edward Moore

 In his dissertation of 1898, Moore turned against Kantian idealism, confirming his new angle in realism.
 He became a Fellow of Trinity, and eventually a lecturer.
 His intellectual development is not straightforward, and has been subject to some generalisations.
 Only his friend Russell identified fully with the empiricist tradition stemming from Locke, Berkeley, and Hume.
 However, Moore did share in the “realist” reliance on sense data, which now became the operative mode of analysis, disdaining metaphysical elements.

 From 1925 to 1939, Moore was Professor of Philosophy and Logic at Cambridge.
 By that time he had developed his “commonsense” realist position, first explicitly expressed in lectures of 1910-11.
-Here he remarked: “What is most amazing and most interesting about the views of many philosophers, is the way in which they go beyond or positively contradict the views of Common Sense” (Moore, Some Main Problems of Philosophy, London: George Allen & Unwin, 1953, p.
-2).
+Here he remarked: “What is most amazing and most interesting about the views of many philosophers, is the way in which they go beyond or positively contradict the views of Common Sense” (Moore 1953:2).

 Accusations have been made that philosophy became “talk about talk,” a phrase associated with the analysis of concepts and speech.
 That disposition has frequently been critical of anything idealist or rationalist, or even scientific.
 Moore was content to analyse statements in ordinary language, without relying on science or any form of technical logic.
 This commonsense outlook was favoured by the Oxford philosopher J. L. Austin, who furthered the resistant attitude to logical positivism (and criteria of scientific standards dominating speech).
 The new trend viewed “philosophical problems” as confusions caused by the inappropriate use of language; the unravelling of the confusion via linguistic analysis was now believed by Austin and others to dissolve the problems.

 The mergence of commonsense and linguistic analysis has been criticised in other directions, as not being any path to deliverance from problems.
 The nature of commonsense analysis has come under attack for being a simplistic mode, not the ultimate recourse.
-For instance, “modern science has shown that behind our moment-to-moment experience of the everyday world teem truths and realities that commonsense is totally unaware of, that are frequently astounding and often counter-intuitive, and sometimes deeply difficult to grasp even when we know them to be true” (Bryan Magee, Confessions of a Philosopher, London: Phoenix, 1998, p.
-52).
+For instance, “modern science has shown that behind our moment-to-moment experience of the everyday world teem truths and realities that commonsense is totally unaware of, that are frequently astounding and often counter-intuitive, and sometimes deeply difficult to grasp even when we know them to be true” (Magee 1998:52).

 The attack on commonsense advocacy in British philosophy alighted upon Bertrand Russell’s denial of commonsense in his well known book The Problems of Philosophy (1912).
-Russell here emphatically stated that “commonsense leaves us completely in the dark as to the true intrinsic nature of physical objects.”
+Russell here emphatically stated: “Commonsense leaves us completely in the dark as to the true intrinsic nature of physical objects.”

-Professor Bryan Magee adds in supplement: “The greatest tragedy of academic philosophy in the twentieth century in the English-speaking world is that it was developed as a profession largely by people to whom these things were not obvious, people who did not themselves have philosophical problems and who – perhaps for that reason – operated with a commonsense view of the world, and equated philosophical activity with conceptual analysis” (Magee, op. cit., p.
-53).
+Professor Bryan Magee reflected: “The greatest tragedy of academic philosophy in the twentieth century in the English-speaking world is that it was developed as a profession largely by people to whom these things were not obvious, people who did not themselves have philosophical problems and who – perhaps for that reason – operated with a commonsense view of the world, and equated philosophical activity with conceptual analysis” (Magee 1998:53).

 Kevin R. D. Shepherd